sven-hash/docs/docs/develop-with-nym/websocket-client.md

 }
 ```

 If that fits your security model, good.
 However, it may be the case that you want to send anonymous replies using Single Use Reply Blocks, or _surbs_.
-These will be available in the next version of Nym (0.11.0).
+These will be available soon.

 #### Sending binary data